Pow! (Forward)

 "Pow!
-(Forward)" is the debut single by English grime artist Lethal Bizzle.
-The track features guest appearances from a variety of underground grime artists.
-It was released on 25 October 2004 for digital download via iTunes and then released on 20 December 2004.
+(Forward)" is the debut commercial solo single by English grime artist Lethal Bizzle.
+The track features guest appearances from a variety of underground grime artists from East London.
+It was released on 25 October 2004 for digital download via iTunes and then released more widely on 20 December 2004.
 It charted on 26 December 2004 at number 11 on the UK Singles Chart and currently stands as Bizzle's joint highest-charting solo single, along with "Rari WorkOut" and "Fester Skank".
+It won a MOBO Award for Best Single.

 Background

-"Pow!
-(Forward)", also known as "Forward Riddim", features other grime artists such as Fumin, D Double E, Napper, Jamakabi, Neeko, Flowdan, Ozzie B, MC Forcer and Demon.
-It was banned from airplay on some radio stations due to some controversial lyrics about gun culture.
-Even with little promotion, it still managed to reach number 11 in the UK top 40 in early 2005.
-It has also been banned from many clubs as it tended to provoke fights.
-A documentary called Pow Pow about the song was released in 2005.